Crime Doctor (comics): Matthew Thorne

-Earth-Two

-On Earth-Two, Matthew Thorne is a doctor who started treating criminals.
+On Earth-Two, Matthew Thorne is a doctor who treats criminals.
 His consultation with his patients have attracted the attention of Batman and Robin.
-Thanks to Batman's tracer invention, they were able to find his hideout.
-Because of an injured man showing up during the confrontation.
-Batman and the Crime Doctor had to work together to save the man's life.
-Afterwards, the Crime Doctor traps Batman and Robin where he has them tied up.
+Thanks to Batman's tracer invention, they are able to find his hideout.
+After an injured man shows up during the confrontation.
+Batman and the Crime Doctor work together to save the man's life.
+Afterwards, the Crime Doctor traps Batman and Robin and has them tied up.
 He and his assistant target a formula that can change the atomic order of objects.
 Upon obtaining it, the Crime Doctor heads to Eastington Atom Smasher to turn the base metal there into gold.
-After escaping from their bondage, Batman and Robin were able to catch up to the Crime Doctor.
-They defeated the Crime Doctor and his assistant where they were arrested by the police.
+After escaping, Batman and Robin catch up to the Crime Doctor.
+They defeat the Crime Doctor and his assistant, who are arrested.

-Shortly after this, the Crime Doctor escaped prison and once again opened his crime clinic, but this time he traveled across the country.
-Batman and Robin learned of his escape and they chased the Crime Doctor all the way to California, where the Crime Doctor saved Robin's life after he was shot by one of the doctor's henchmen.
-In the end, the Crime Doctor was betrayed by one of his own men, who shot him in the back.
-Before succumbing to the bullet wound, the Crime Doctor apologized to Batman for his criminal actions.
+Shortly after this, the Crime Doctor escapes prison and reopens his clinic far away from Gotham.
+Batman and Robin learn of his escape and chase the Crime Doctor to California, where the Crime Doctor saves Robin's life after he is shot by one of the doctor's henchmen.
+In the end, the Crime Doctor is betrayed by one of his own men, who shoots him in the back.
+Before dying, the Crime Doctor apologized to Batman for his criminal actions.

-Post-Crisis

-The Crime Doctor appears in Villains United, where he tortures the Secret Six for the identity of Mockingbird.
-After escaping, Catman knocks him out with a metal tray.

-In Birds of Prey, the Crime Doctor attempts to leave the Secret Society of Super Villains.
-In response, the Society sends Prometheus to torture his daughter Bethany.
-After a battle, the Birds of Prey subdue Prometheus while the Crime Doctor kills himself.

-Infinite Frontier

-In Infinite Frontier continuity, Deathstroke brings a mortally wounded Respawn to the Crime Doctor in the hope that he can be saved.